x3bdulaziz/wordpress-enumeration-api/README.md

 > You **MUST** include the full URL protocol (`http://` or `https://`) with the target.
 > Example: `http://10.114.171.189` or `https://example.com`

+## 💡 Note the results
+Sometimes the connection may fail or the target might not have a public API, resulting in no vulnerabilities found.
+If the tool returns no output, please **try running it a few more times** to ensure a stable connection before concluding that the target is secure.

 ## How to use
 ## Installation
 ```bash